 So how do things add up?
-Which of the two cameras – the Canon 1300D or the Fujifilm X-E2 – has the upper hand?
-The listing below highlights the relative strengths of the two models.
+Is there a clear favorite between the Canon 1300D and the Fujifilm X-E2?
+Below is a summary of the relative strengths of each of the two contestants.

 - More detail: Offers more megapixels (17.9 vs 16MP) with a 6% higher linear resolution.

 - Better moiré control: Has an anti-alias filter to avoid artificial patterns to appear in images.

 - Brighter framing: Features an optical viewfinder for clear, lag-free composition.